In Canada, fire and burn related injuries are the 2nd leading cause of injury-related hospital admissions for children 0-4 years of age.

 Injury prevention experts believe that the majority of unintentional injuries can be prevented by advocating for legislative changes to make homes safer and by implementing programs that use proven strategies.

 In 1999, the BC Professional Fire Fighters’ Burn Fund and BC Children’s Hospital advocated for legislative changes to the BC plumbing code.
 In 2012, after more than a decade, new code standards were adopted to reduce the risk of serious scalds from hot tap water.

 “As first responders to the home when a burn injury occurs, we know the importance of an educational program to help parents keep children safe from unnecessary burns,” says Jason Milne, a Director with the BCPFF Burn Fund.

-Too Hot for Tots! was the next initiative the two organizations embarked on.
-This evidence based, Early Childhood Burn Prevention Program was launched provincially in 2012.
+Too Hot for Tots! is an evidence based, Early Childhood Burn Prevention Program that launched provincially in 2012.
 Thousands of families in British Columbia now receive this valuable education and the program continues to grow as more educators learn about the program.